tomascelko/tomascelko.github.io/_projects/parallel_clustering.md

 ## News

-29.7.2025 - Latest windows build was deployed to the website.
+29.7.2025 - Latest windows build was deployed to the website and example cmake script was updated.

 29.7.2025 - Benchmarks confirm that tile-based algorithm outperforms the current one by better utilizing the GPU compute power.
 To store small tiles, low-latency memory was used which enabled further optimizations.
 Regarding the actual peformance on RTX 4070 Ti Super, it was around 30% for smallest clusters up to more than 100% increase for large ion clusters.
 Release is planned by the end of summer.